Dermot de Trafford: Personal life

-Dermot married Patricia Mary Beeley, the daughter of Mr and Mrs Francis Beeley of Richmond Bridge Mansions, Twickenham on 26 June 1948.
+Dermot married Patricia Beeley in 1948.
 The wedding took place at St James's Spanish Place, followed by the reception at Claridges Hotel.
-They had nine children, three sons and six daughters: Mary Annette (18 March 1949); John Humphrey (12 September 1950); Elizabeth Eugenie (26 December 1951); Edmund Francis (9 December 1952); Patricia Clare (5 February 1955); Victoria Mary (4 February 1958); Cynthia Joan Bernadette (7 June 1959); Antonia Lucy Octavia (12 May 1966) and Gerard Thomas Joseph (12 June 1968).
+They had nine children, three sons and six daughters, including John Humphrey.

 In 1972, Dermot and Patricia oversaw the sale of the 2430 acre Newsells Park Estate, Barkway which had been acquired by his Uncle, Humphrey de Trafford, 4th Baronet in 1926 and also the disposal of the Stud Farm which the family had established there.
 Dermot then settled in the village of Appleshaw, near Andover, Hampshire where he resided until 2003.

 Dermot and Patricia were divorced in 1973.
 On 22 December 1973, Dermot de Trafford married Xandra Carandini Walter, only daughter of Lieutenant-Colonel Geoffrey Trollope Lee of the 60th King's Royal Rifle Corps and his wife Contessa Estelle Marie (née Carandini di Sarzano).
 Xandra was the elder sister of British actor Christopher Lee and had two daughters from her previous marriage to Roderick Walter; British actress Harriet and Charlotte.
 Lady de Trafford died in December 2002.
 Her personal estate was valued at £758,407 net, which she left to relatives, with a £1000 donation to the NSPCC.

 Sir Dermot de Trafford died on 22 January 2010, three days after his 85th birthday, from undisclosed causes.